Yaandle/ultralyticscode/README.md

 # Ultralytics YOLOv8 Inference

-This repository contains three applications for running object detection and segmentation using the Ultralytics YOLOv8 model: image, video, and live video stream inference.
+This repository contains four applications for running object detection and segmentation using the Ultralytics YOLOv8 model: image, video, camera and webcam source for inference.

 ## Getting Started